Borzyszkowski/SNN-CMS/README.md

 # SNN-CMS
-Simulation of Spiking Neural Networks in SNNToolbox to solve a Jet Tagging Problem.
+Simulation of Spiking Neural Networks in SNNToolbox to solve the Jet Tagging Problem.

 ### How to run?
 >~~~~